yuw/Docker-TLarchive_M1-Mac/README.md

-# Dockerfiles for generating Docker images of historical TeX Live archives
+# Dockerfiles for generating Docker images on M1 Mac of historical TeX Live archives

 This repository contains Dockerfiles for generating Docker images of the following historical TeX Live archives.